shabin5785/Webpack_Learn/README.md

 - in prod we dont need the WP middle ware.
 So for prod, we control the middle ware with a if statement and enabel it only if its  not prod env.

+- we can put require statement as well inside the if .. like WP middleware and config is used only when not in prod...